Unique Cultural Tours

 Day 6: Minca

-Likely to see: Keel-billed Toucan, Red-crowned Woodpecker, Streak-headed Woodcreeper, White-bearded Manakin, Pale-eyed Pygmy-Tyrant, Social Flycatcher, Black-chested Jay, White-necked Jacobin, and the Red-billed Emerald.
+Likely to see: Keel-billed Toucan, Red-crowned Woodpecker, Streak-headed Woodcreeper, White-bearded Manakin, Pale-eyed Pygmy-Tyrant, Social Flycatcher, Black-chested Jay, Red-billed Emerald and the White-necked Jacobin (pictured here).

 Day 7: Cartagena